stagbl/stagbl/DMStag/Proposal.md

 ```

 ## DOF ordering
-Each point is associated with a cell by choosing it's "-" representation.
+Each point is associated with an element by choosing it's "-" representation.
 Global "Natural" ordering within each element is then done in "x fast" ordering, with - < 0.
 ```
 0: (0,0|-,-)